Britain's Lloyds enters private rental market

-(Reuters) - British lender Lloyds Banking Group said on Wednesday it has launched its private rental business and aims to buy more than 1,000 residential properties by the end of next year.
+July 7 (Reuters) - British lender Lloyds Banking Group (LLOY.L) said on Wednesday it has launched its private rental business and aims to buy more than 1,000 residential properties by the end of next year.

 Under the brand "Citra Living", Lloyds expects to have its first tenants within the next few weeks in Fletton Quays in Peterborough, the company said in a statement, adding that it plans to acquire around 400 properties by the year-end and double the target next year.